vision-agh/vision-agh.github.io/content/authors/TK/_index.md

     url: 'https://www.agh.edu.pl/'

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in embedded vision systems, in particular SLAM algorithms for ambient map generation and positioning of unmanned aerial vehicles.
-I also design and build equipment for these vehicles.
+bio: I am interested in embedded vision systems for autonomous vehicles, drones and advanced automated video surveillance.
+I implement these in FPGAs and reprogrammable heterogeneous devices.
+I also work with event cameras, neuromorphic computing and embedded AI systems.

 interests:
   - Embedded Vision Systems